EMU’s office of academic access, is dedicated to meeting the needs of students with disabilities.

 Faculty and staff support individual students needing reasonable accommodations in classroom policies and procedures due to documented needs.
 The faculty and staff also foster the development and use of strategies that promote independence and personal success.

-About five percent of EMU students are registered with the coordinator of academic access, Joy Martin.
+About five percent of EMU students are registered with the coordinator of academic access, Steve Yoder.
 In recent years there has been a continual increase in numbers as students with disabilities become successful in secondary school and pursue higher education goals.

 Learn more about our program and how we can help you!